iodepo/odis-arch/docs/releases/README.md

 ## Raw output testing of SPARQL to markdown

+### Query References

+The following are SPARQL queries that can be found at [odis-arch/code/SPARQL/interop](https://github.com/iodepo/odis-arch/tree/schema-dev-df/code/SPARQL/interop)

+#### Count By License

+Number of resources with a license declared

+#### DOIs

+Number of resources with a DOI declared

+#### ORCIDSs

+Number of resources with an ORCID declared

+#### Count by Spatial

+Number of resources with geoSPARQL or schema.org properties associated with spatial information

+#### Count by Temporal

+Number of resources with temporal information.
+At presnt this is just schema:endDate and schema:startDate but this will be expanded.

+#### Types and Type by defined set

+Counts of the types used in the OIH patterns.

+#### Count by Predicates

+Count and name of all predicates used

+#### Count by Variable Measured

+Count and name of all schema:variableMeasured used

 ## countByLicense.rq
 | count_datatype                           | count_type | count_value | type_type | type_value                       |
 | ---------------------------------------- | ---------- | ----------- | --------- | -------------------------------- |